eanesparrago/project-ui-challenges/README.md

 *This challenge was difficult for me since there's a lot of ways of implemeting this UI and I'm clueless what the best practices are.
 I did some research but the outcome is still pretty barebones.*

 ### Day 3: Landing Page — "Blind Box"
 *I watched the film Bird Box and I had this funny idea of a fashion store set in that universe.
-The outcome is stylish and I animating it.*
+The outcome is stylish and I enjoyed animating it (not all of it, some parts were painful).*

 ### Day 4: Calculator — "Calculatey"
 *I wanted to create something cute for this challenge and I also coded the calculator's functionality.
 Near the end I had the idea for the clear/reset numbers animation which I really liked (it is also where I realized the power of react-spring).
 This was the challenge where I first discovered and implemented the react-textfit package which allows me to make text fit their container as it scale which is very useful.*